 - An examination of the contribution of solar capacity to meeting customer demand resulted in PNM refining its solar PV modeling technique.
-This resulted in an increase in the quantity of solar PV resources in the Most Cost Effective Portfolio over what it otherwise would have been. - Development of a wind sensitivity analysis demonstrating that resource cost is the determinative factor in the decision to add wind resources to PNM's portfolio. - Discussion during the Public Advisory sessions shaped the agenda for each meeting through the process. - Interest in the use of water for electric generation was high so PNM presented data on water use and updated its sensitivity analysis that examines the impact of drought conditions.
+This resulted in an increase in the quantity of solar PV resources in the Most Cost Effective Portfolio over what it otherwise would have been. - Development of a wind sensitivity analysis demonstrating that resource cost is the determinative factor in the decision to add wind resources to PNM's portfolio. - Discussion during the Public Advisory sessions shaped the agenda for each meeting through the process. - Similar to the 2011-2030 IRP process, interest in the use of water for electric generation is high, so PNM presented data on water use and updated its sensitivity analysis that examines the impact of drought conditions.